 \subsection{The Setup}

-To evaluate these six plans, we drew 1,500 reference maps from the target distribution given in equation~\eqref{eq:hier-tgt} by using the proposed algorithm along with the modifications presented in Section~\ref{subsec:adminboundary} to constrain the number of split counties to 17 (out of a total of 67), in line with the court's mandate.
+To evaluate these six plans, we drew reference maps from the target distribution given in Equation~\eqref{eq:hier-tgt} by using the proposed algorithm along with the modifications presented in Section~\ref{subsec:adminboundary} to cap the number of split counties at 17 (out of a total of 67), in line with the court's mandate.
 We set $\rho=1$ to put most of the sample's mass on compact districts, and enforced $\dev(\xi)\le 0.001$ to reflect the ``one person, one vote" requirement.
-The parameters $k_i$ were selected according to the automated procedures laid out in Section~\ref{subsubsec:k}, with a threshold value of 0.95.
-The rejection rate at each iteration averaged 15.1\%.

 This population constraint translates to a tolerance of around 700 people, in a state where the median precinct has 1,121 people.
 Like most research on redistricting, we use precincts because they represent the smallest geographical units for which election results are available.
 To draw from a stricter population constraint we would need to use the 421,545 Census blocks in Pennsylvania rather than the 9,256 precincts, which would significantly increase the computational burden.